An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Random transformation-based data augmentation

 The scaling parameter $\alpha$ can be determined by a Gaussian distribution $\alpha\sim\mathcal{N}(1,\sigma^2)$ with $\sigma$ as a hyperparameter~\cite{Um_2017}, or it can be from a random value from a pre-defined set~\cite{Rashid_2019}.
 It should be noted that ``scaling'' in terms of time series is different than in the image domain.
 For time series, it refers to just increasing the magnitude of the elements and not enlarging the time series.
-Some example applications using scaling as data augmentation include sensors~\cite{Um_2017,Rashid_2019}.
+Some examples of using scaling as data augmentation include classification of sensor data~\cite{Um_2017,Rashid_2019}.
 Escano et al.~\cite{Delgado_Escano_2019} and Tran and Choi~\cite{Tran_2020} used a combination of scaling with jittering and element-wise interpolation for Gait recognition.

-\subsubsection{Magnitude Warping}
+\subsubsection{Magnitude warping}

-Magnitude warping~\cite{Um_2017} is time series specific data augmentation that warps a signal's magnitude by a smoothed curve.
+Magnitude warping~\cite{Um_2017} is a time series specific data augmentation technique that warps a signal's magnitude by a smoothed curve.
 Namely, augmented time series $\mathbf{x}'$ is:

-where ${\alpha}_1,\dots,{\alpha}_t,\dots,{\alpha}_T$ is sequence interpolated from cubic spline $S(\mathbf{u})$ with knots $\mathbf{u}=u_1,\dots,{u}_i,\dots,{u}_I$.
-Each knot $u_i$ is taken a distribution $\mathcal{N}(1,\sigma^2)$ where the number of knots $I$ and the standard deviation $\sigma$ are hyperparameters.
-The idea behind magnitude warping is small fluctuations in the data can be added by increasing or decreasing random regions in the time series.
+where ${\alpha}_1,\dots,{\alpha}_t,\dots,{\alpha}_T$ is a sequence created by interpolating a cubic spline $S(\mathbf{u})$ with knots $\mathbf{u}=u_1,\dots,{u}_i,\dots,{u}_I$.
+Each knot $u_i$ is taken from a distribution $\mathcal{N}(1,\sigma^2)$ where the number of knots $I$ and the standard deviation $\sigma$ are hyperparameters.
+The idea behind magnitude warping is that small fluctuations in the data can be added by increasing or decreasing random regions in the time series.
 However, the downsides of magnitude warping for data augmentation is that it still assumes the random transformation is realistic and it depends on two pre-defined hyperparameters (the number of knots $I$ and the standard deviation of the knot height $\sigma$) instead of one like many of the other transformation-based methods.

-\subsection{Time Domain Transformations}
+\subsection{Time domain transformations}

 Time domain transformations are similar to magnitude domain transformations except that the transformation happens on the time axis.
 In other words, the elements of the time series are displaced to different time steps than the original sequence.
 The following methods are common examples of time domain transformations.